10up/autoshare-for-twitter/README.md

 ## Contributing

-Please read [CODE_OF_CONDUCT.md](https://github.com/10up/autotweet/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/10up/autotweet/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](https://github.com/10up/autotweet/blob/develop/CREDITS.md) for a listing of maintainers, contributors, and libraries for Auto Tweet.
+Please read [CODE_OF_CONDUCT.md](https://github.com/10up/autotweet/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/10up/autotweet/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](https://github.com/10up/autotweet/blob/develop/CREDITS.md) for a listing of maintainers, contributors, and libraries for Auto Share for Twitter.

 ## Like what you see?